What does an antioxidant do?

 3. Resveratrol

-Resveratrol is a polyphenol extracted primarily from grapes and red wine.
+Resveratrol is a polyphenol extracted mainly from grapes and red wine.
 It is a powerful antioxidant known for its anti-inflammatory and anti-aging properties.
 Stabilized versions of resveratrol are used in skin care to protect against UV damage and improve the appearance of fine lines and wrinkles.

 4. Glutathione